-• Work with others
+Work with others

-- liaise with the headteacher or principal to inform her of issues especially ongoing enquiries under section 47 of the Children Act 1989 and police investigations; - as required, liaise with the "case manager" and the designated officer(s) at the local authority for child protection concerns which concern a staff member - liaise with staff on matters of safety and safeguarding and when deciding whether to make a referral by liaising with relevant agencies - act as a source of support, advice and expertise for staff.
+- liaise with the headteacher to inform her of issues especially ongoing enquiries under section 47 of the Children Act 1989 and police investigations; this includes being aware of the requirement for children to have an Appropriate Adult.
+Further information can be found in the statutory guidance - PACE Code C 2019. - as required, liaise with the "case manager" and the designated officer(s) at the local authority for child protection concerns which concern a staff member - liaise with staff on matters of safety and safeguarding and when deciding whether to make a referral by liaising with relevant agencies - act as a source of support, advice and expertise for staff.

-• Undertake training
+Undertake training